-In 2015, South Africa was the seventh-biggest coal producer in the world and one third of the country's coal was exported.
-Some 63% of South Africa's coal Total Primary Energy Supply is used for electricity generation, meeting 92% of the sector's fuel needs in 2015.
-Most of the remainder of the coal feeds Sasol's synthetic liquid fuels plant, producing 30% of the country's gasoline and diesel-fuel in 2014.
-Renewable energy generates approximately 2% of South Africa's electricity.
+In 2018, South Africa was the eighth-biggest coal producer in the world and one third of the country's coal was exported.
+Some 58% of South Africa's coal Total Primary Energy Supply is used for electricity generation, meeting 89% of the sector's fuel needs in 2017.
+Most of the remainder of the coal feeds Sasol's synthetic liquid fuels plant, producing 27% of the country's gasoline and diesel-fuel in 2014.
+Renewable energy generates approximately 4% of South Africa's electricity, mostly from both wind and solar.

-South Africa imports most of its crude oil, mainly from producers in the Middle East and West Africa.
-PetroSA, a state-owned enterprise

-(SOE), was responsible for almost all oil production and all natural gas production in South Africa, but only 6% of the refining, distribution and retail sales of petroleum products in 2012.
+Hydro, <1% Geothermal, Coal, 74% solar & wind, 1% Nuclear, 3% Natural gas, 3% Biofuels Oil, 14% & waste, 5% excluding net electricity import Source: IEA mainly from producers in the Middle East and West Africa.
+South Africa's indigenous crude oil resources are small, producing around 1,800 barrels per day.
+PetroSA, a state-owned enterprise (SOE), was responsible for almost all oil production and all natural gas production in South Africa, but only 6% of the refining, distribution and retail sales of petroleum products in 2012.
 PetroSA also operates one of the world's largest gas-to-liquid plants.
-Together, South Africa's refineries cover about 75% of domestic supply of motor gasoline and diesel fuels with the remainder imported as finished petroleum products, while it produces more aviation fuels and fuel oils than necessary for domestic supply.
-Stateowned Transnet SOC Ltd. is the main operator of South Africa's petroleum pipelines.
+Together, South Africa's refineries cover about 72% of domestic supply of motor gasoline and diesel fuels with the remainder imported as finished petroleum products, while it produces more aviation fuels and fuel oils than necessary for domestic supply.
+State-owned Transnet SOC Ltd. is the main operator of South Africa's petroleum pipelines.
 Several international and domestic companies are involved in downstream activities.